Bringing your dog

 Into Holmfirth town centre a scenic, short, flat, 20 minute stroll away the choice is endless!

-If you're heading out on a moorland walk you may stumble upon The Huntsman which lies on the road to Saddleworth and if you fancy a drive out there's so many more places that you're sure to be welcomed.
+If you're heading out on a moorland walk you may stumble upon The Huntsman which lies on the road to Saddleworth and if you fancy a drive further out there's so many more places that you're sure to be welcomed.

 The only problem is you're going to need more time to enjoy all these!